anybox/anybox.recipe.odoo/README.rst

            bzr lp:openerp-web/trunk/ openerp-web last:1 subdir=addons

-When using ``local`` paths you can either specify a directory holding addons, or a single one.
-In that latter case, it will be actually placed one directory below
+When using ``local`` paths you can either specify a directory holding addons, or a single addon.
+In that latter case, it will be actually placed one directory below.

-For remote repositories the syntax is:
+For remote repositories, the syntax is:

 ``TYPE  URL  DESTINATION  REVISION  [OPTIONS]``